What Makes Adhesive Products Work?

 Archaeologists tell us that adhesives have been around for thousands of years – Stone Age man apparently used naturally occurring tacky substances to fix sharpened flints to sticks of wood, creating the first tools and weapons.
+Many industries rely on adhesive products for their versatility and strong bonding capabilities.

 From an early age, we all learn how to stick things together.
 In nursery classes, children are taught how to make a collage by cutting out pictures from a magazine and sticking them to sheets of coloured paper.
 If you’re of a certain age, you may even remember making your own glue by mixing flour and water together – probably not the most effective adhesive ever created, but it sort of worked.